Here you can check our HGH for sale stock

-This article will eliminate such worrying problem in professional bodybuilding as HGH gut and palumboism – possible origin of them, history of occurring, differences between GH gut and palumboism.
-Also, we will discuss facts, myths and assumptions connected with this topic
+This article will deal with such a relevant problem in professional bodybuilding as HGH gut and palumboism.
+You will learn about their possible origins, history of occurring, and differences between GH gut and palumboism.
+Also, we will discuss facts, myths, and assumptions connected with this topic.

 HGH gut and Palumboism.
 What is the difference?

-GH gut – is phenomenon of extremely enlarged belly of bodybuilders.
-It is very noticeable, when athlete is ripped – he has got 6 packs, but his waist is very wide and belly is bloated.
-That is why HGH gut is also called syndrome of pregnant bodybuilder.
+GH gut is the extremely enlarged belly in bodybuilders.
+It is noticeable especially when athletes have a ripped body.
+In this case, they have got six packs, but their waist is very wide, and the belly is bloated.
+That is why HGH gut is also called the syndrome of a pregnant bodybuilder.

 Shortly, Palumboism = GH gut + muscle athrophy.

-First bloated bellies occurred in the 90-s, when Dorian Yates became Mr. Olimpia and changed Lee Haynee.
-Yates is considered to has the first HGH gut in professional bodybduilding, however, in the interviews, describing his cycles, Dorian don’t mention HGH, just traditional steroids.
-It can be truth, however, later bodybuilders, starting from Coleman have definitely used growth hormone and now it is an absolutely necessary drug in bodybuilding
+First bloated bellies have been noticed in the 1990s when Dorian Yates became Mr. Olimpia and took the place of Lee Haynee.
+It is widely considered that Yates was the first professional bodybuilder to have HGH gut in professional bodybuilding.
+However, Dorian did not mention HGH talking about his cycles in the interviews, just traditional steroids.
+It can be true, but later bodybuilders, from Coleman, have definitely started using growth hormone, and it is an intrinsic drug for bodybuilding today.

-Some people claim, that enlargement of guts is connected with overall rise in mass, not with growth hormone.
-If you look at 3 Mr. Olimpia of 80-s and 90-s you will see tremendous rise in muscle mass.
-Lee Haynee was 110 kg and 180 cm, Yates was 120 kg and 177 cm and Ronie Koleman has 138 kilos of ripped mass and 180 cm of height.
-So, according to the hypothesis, rise of belly is connected with the need to maintain much bigger muscles than before.
+Some people claim that gut enlargement is caused by the overall rise in mass, not with growth hormone.
+If you look at three holders of the Mr. Olimpia title in the 1980s and 1990s, you will see a tremendous rise in muscle mass.
+Lee Haynee weighed 110 kg and was 180 cm tall, Yates had 120 kg of weight and was 177 cm tall, and Ronie Koleman has 138 kilos of ripped mass and 180 cm of height.
+So, according to the hypothesis, belly enlargement is connected with the need to maintain much bigger muscles than before.

-The main factor of its occurring is that HGH via IGF-1 influences receptors in smooth muscle tissues of internal organs and makes the organs rise.
+The main factor of its occurring is that HGH influences receptors in smooth muscle tissues of internal organs through IGF-1 and makes the organs rise.

-This factor seems to be true, but the origin of HGH gut is more complex:
+This factor seems to be true, but the origin of HGH gut is a more complex one:

-- Long excessive HGH usage.
-Professional bodybuilders take steroids and growth hormone almost a whole year and the dosages of HGH are about 15-30 IUs every day for half a year without pauses.
+- Prolonged and excessive HGH usage.
+Professional bodybuilders take steroids and growth hormone almost a whole year, and the dosages of HGH are about 15-30 IUs every day for half a year without pauses.

 - Combinations with other drugs.
-Pro BB don’t take HGH solo, only in conjunction with steroids and insulin to get synergic effect.
-However, the synergy growth also affects internal organs, which grows rapidly.
+Pro BBs do not take HGH alone, only in conjunction with steroids and insulin to get the synergy effect.
+However, the synergy rise also affects internal organs, which grows rapidly.

-- Enormous amount of food.
-Jay Cutler once said that his only job is to eat and it is the hardest part of bodybuilders’ life.
-Professionals eat 6-7 thousands of calories every day, divided by 7-8 meals, so they need to eat 800-900 calories each time.
-Try to eat this amount and your stomach will become bloated.
-And what if you eat like this 8 times a day?
-Your belly will be enlarged the whole day and if you take HGH, steroids and insulin, they will ehance this process.
+- An enormous amount of food.
+Jay Cutler once said that the only his job was to eat, and it is the hardest part of bodybuilders’ life.
+Professionals consume 6-7 thousands of calories every day, divided into 7-8 meals, so they need to take 800-900 calories each time.
+Try to consume such amount of food, and your stomach will become bloated.
+And what if you ate like this eight times a day?
+Your belly would be enlarged the whole day, and HGH, steroids, and insulin would only enhance this process.

-- Maintenance of huge muscles requires big muscles of spine and abs, so waist rises.
+- Maintenance of large muscles requires big muscles of spine and abs, so the waist rises.

-Likely, HGH gut phenomenon has complex origin – HGH+insulin+steroids abuse and excessive food consumption are the main reasons.
+HGH gut is likely to have complex origins.
+HGH+insulin+steroids abuse and excessive food consumption are the main reasons.

-Another reason why the bloated belly isn’t caused by HGH only is that Olimpic athletes, that take HGH too, don’t have big guts.
+Another proof that the bloated belly is not caused only by HGH is that Olympic athletes who take HGH too don’t have big guts.

 Facts, myths and assumptions about HGH gut